jdadams-usgs/pixhawk2fmvcsv/README.md

 2020-04-20

-I and pretty newbie to Python coding.
+I am pretty newbie to Python coding.
 I am starting with an Anaconda 3 environment and Python interpreter 3.7.7.
+Please be gentle if what you see here does not make sense.
+Thank you.

+Joe Adams
+jdadams@usgs.gov